K1rubel/LangChain/README.md

 # LangChainTask
 This is part of iCogLabs weekly intern training assignment.
 This one focuses on leveraging langchian package for various ends.
+The implementation here is a custom question-and-answer bot that shows the summary of a given webpage so that the user can have an overall idea and raise questions about which one needs more explanation on.
+Then the user is prompted to ask questions and the bot responds by referring to the contents of the webpage uploaded by the user.
+The bot responds wiht relevant contents and if content not available will notify the user of the situation.

 ## File Organization
 Main folder --- langChainTask -- contains the main.py file, utils and files folders